mainstreethub/dropwizard-parent-pom/readme.md

 ### Releases

+#### 1.1.4-3

+* Updating java-commons to 1.1.4-4.
+Includes a fix to handle Datadog metric overrides.

 #### 1.1.4-2

 * Updating java-commons to 1.1.4-3.
 Includes a fix to include environment when forwarding metrics to Datadog.